Greenforest I/O

 RF and digital-radio experiments.

-Personal note Why I Need This Instrument
+Architecture note Why This Instrument Exists

 Paper/reference Boolean Algebra Is All That Is Required